YashTD/Data-Analysis-Theory-Code/README.md

 # Theory-Code (TC) Notebooks

 **Note**: *Github sometimes requires a little encouragement to render jupyter notebooks, presumably when there's high load on their servers.
-I am exploring hosting html versions of this material on a private server and request you to bear with me in the meantime and click the reload button if a notebook does not render.*
+For a clean html version of each of these notebooks, I encourage you to visit [yashd.azurewebsites.net/TCBooks](http://yashd.azurewebsites.net/TCBooks).*

 ## Introduction